How much does a leach or drain field replacement cost?

 Leach field rejuvenation cost

 Leach field rejuvenation costs $1,000 to $5,000.
-Rejuvenation involves injecting air into the soil via a hollow tube, which fractures the soil and creates an oxygenated atmosphere that encourages aerobic bacteria to recolonize.
+Rejuvenation involves injecting air into the soil via a hollow tube.
+This method fractures the soil and creates an oxygenated atmosphere that encourages aerobic bacteria to recolonize.

 Septic aerator cost